tstuefe/JEP387/review/guide/review-guide.md

 - _"free"_: A free chunk is not owned by anyone, but awaits re-use in the chunk manager freelist.
 Its memory
 - _"dead"_: A "dead" chunk is just an unused header, without payload.

-Metachunk always lives in a linked list - live chunks live in the in-use list of their SpaceManager, free chunks in the freelists of the ChunkManager, dead chunk headers live in the ChunkHeaderPool.
+Metachunk always lives in a linked list - live chunks live in the in-use list of their MetaspaceArena, free chunks in the freelists of the ChunkManager, dead chunk headers live in the ChunkHeaderPool.
 Therefore `Metachunk` has a prev/next member.

 In order to easily do buddy style operations to a chunk (split and merge) it is needed to easily access the neighboring chunks in memory.
 Therefore `Metachunk` has also references to its lower and upper neighbors.